iamkahvi/iamkahvi.github.io/_pages/highlights/Naked-Economics.md

 <hr>

- > “In general, the economic arbiters of taste recommend ‘experiences’ over commodities, pastimes over knick-knacks, doing over having.”7
+ > “In general, the economic arbiters of taste recommend ‘experiences’ over commodities, pastimes over knick-knacks, doing over having.”

 Charles Wheelan, Naked Economics: Undressing the Dismal Science, loc.
 3365-3367
 <hr>

- > year—may cost you your job, which will in turn hurt my business!
-Indeed, if we all believe the economy is likely to get worse, then it will get worse.
-And if we all believe
+ > Indeed, if we all believe the economy is likely to get worse, then it will get worse.

 Charles Wheelan, Naked Economics: Undressing the Dismal Science, loc.
 3410-3412
 <hr>